ECSTeam/cloudfoundry-top-plugin/docs/faq.md

 determine which of the cells are running warm/hot on CPU resource.

 ## Why is `top` still showing application instances (containers) that are no longer running?
 `top` tracks containers based on events in the firehose.
-A container checks in with health information periodically.
+A container will output health information periodically to the firehose.
 When `top` does not see this health information from a container for 90 seconds, it assumes the container is dead.
 This means that it can take `top` up to 90 seconds to clear old containers from the list / count.